 Anyone who drives or has ridden on a motorcycle likely knows how easy it is to become seriously injured in an accident.
-Not only are serious injuries common in motorcycle accidents, fatalities are also far too common as well.
-When we look at statistics related to fatal motorcycle accidents in Texas, there are some surprising findings that may shed some light on how so many people are killed each year.
+Not only are serious injuries common in motorcycle accidents, but fatalities are also far too common.
+When we look at statistics related to fatal motorcycle accidents in Texas, some surprising findings may shed some light on how so many people are killed each year.

 Fatal Accidents Per Year

-While we don’t have data on all the potential factors that lead to motorcycle related deaths in Texas, the numbers for fatal crashes do paint a striking picture.
-According to the most recent records, nearly 36,000 people are killed each year in a motorcycle accident.
-What the data also tells us is that the rate of deaths per month remains fairly consistent throughout the year, with only a slight decline in related deaths during the colder months of the year.
+While we don’t have data on all the potential factors that lead to motorcycle-related deaths in Texas, the numbers for fatal crashes do paint a striking picture.
+According to the most recent records, nearly 37,000 people are killed each year in a motorcycle accident.
+The data also show that the monthly death rate remains fairly consistent throughout the year, with only a slight decline in related deaths during the colder months.

-What we can tell from these statistics is that seasonal changes and road traffic have little to no effect on the rate of travel for motorcycles or the amount of fatalities that are experienced.
-Due to the steady nature of the rate of fatal crashes, we can assume there is no correlation between the number of accidents and busier times of year when people tend to do more traveling, which suggests that many fatal motorcycle accidents are localized.
+What we can tell from these statistics is that seasonal changes and road traffic have little to no effect on motorcycle travel rates or the number of fatalities.
+Due to the steady nature of the rate of fatal crashes, we can assume there is no correlation between the number of accidents and busier times of year, when people tend to do more traveling, which suggests that many fatal motorcycle accidents are localized.

 Fatal Crashes By Time of Day and Day of Week